alexandertrefz/essence/packages/website/diagnostics.md

 The call is refused nothing and compiles as it stands.
 Drop the Argument.

+**Quick Fix — "Remove the 'defaultingTo' Argument":** deletes it together with the comma beside it, leaving the call as it would have been written — the comma in front where the fallback stands last, and the one after it where another Argument follows.

 The rule is the label, not a list of Methods: an Invocation that writes an Argument labelled `defaultingTo` is resolved a second time without it, and the Warning is reported when that second resolution answers a Type that is not an